Smarter Tools for a Smarter World

-The news came out last Monday: Salesforce has acquired its third data intelligence startup of the year.
+The news came out last Monday: Salesforce has acquired its third data intelligence startup of the year, MetaMind and PredictionIO.
 This comes fast on the back of their April purchase of MetaMind and the February purchase of PredictionIO.
-Details aren’t yet available about how these technologies will be absorbed into Salesforce’s core offerings, but with technology like MetaMind’s image recognition it will be interesting to find out.
+Details aren’t yet available about how these technologies will be absorbed into Salesforce’s core offerings, but with technology like MetaMind’s image recognition, it will be interesting to find out.

-Salesforce’s focus on data-driven software and analytics has certainly been intensifying.
+Salesforce’s focus on data-driven software and analytics has indeed been intensifying.
 Salesforce CEO Marc Benioff said recently:

-“This will be the huge shift going forward, which is that everybody wants systems that are smarter
+“This will be the massive shift going forward, which is that everybody wants smarter systems

 So how can we get smarter with test automation?

 Often this is done by hiring smart test automation engineers.
-They have the technical skills needed to program tests using Selenium or other code-based frameworks.
+They have the technical skills to program tests using Selenium or other code-based frameworks.
 These are time-consuming to set up and laborious to maintain.
-And it often comes unstuck then the “smart” engineers move on, leaving a framework that no-one else understands to gather dust.
+And it often comes unstuck, then the “smart” engineers move on, leaving a framework that no one else understands to gather dust.

-This kind of test automation is not maintainable, scalable or cost-effective.
-It basically relies on smart people instead of being smart itself.
+This kind of test automation is not maintainable, scalable, or cost-effective.
+It relies on intelligent people instead of being smart.

 But this can’t be the future, can it?
-We shouldn’t have to rely on smart people.
+We shouldn’t have to rely on intelligent people.
 We need to bring ‘smart’ into the tools.

 When we started Provar, we set off with this mission in mind.
-Our mission was to make a tool that understood Salesforce intuitively, like a human does.
+Our mission was to make a tool that understood Salesforce intuitively as a human does.

 How did we do that?
-Our solution was to integrate Provar to the metadata of Salesforce itself.
+Our solution was to integrate Provar into the metadata of Salesforce itself.
 This gives Provar a native understanding of how Salesforce works and how to test it.
 So Provar automatically suggests field locators that won’t break.
-It recognises when a page layout change or a Visualforce page change is only cosmetic.
-It knows that for testing a console you need to start by closing any existing tabs.
-It automatically cleans up test data after each test run so that you don’t blow your limits.
+It recognizes when a page layout or a Visualforce page change is only cosmetic.
+It knows that you need to start by closing any existing tabs to test a console.
+It automatically cleans up test data after each test run so you don’t lose your limits.
 It can reach out to other systems to verify test results in a different database or email system.

 Most test automation strategy advises:

-This is good advice, but it’s built on the belief that only the simplest test automation can deliver ROI.
+This is good advice, but it’s built on believing that only the most straightforward test automation can deliver ROI.

-When we start working with a customer, we don’t ask for the simplest tests to automate.
-We actually say the opposite: “what are your hardest, most complicated tests?
+When working with a customer, we don’t ask for the simplest tests to automate.
+We say the opposite: “what are your hardest, most complicated tests?
 Give us those.”
 We have still never found a test that we can’t deliver.

-This is the power of a smart tool, and it’s just getting smarter.
+This is the power of a smart tool (MetaMind and PredictionIO), and it’s just getting smarter.